JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 4 - Telecommunicatuions, the Internet, Intranets, and Extranets.md

 ### Network Types
 #### Personal Area Network (PAN)
+A network that supports the interconnection of information technology within a range of 33 feet or so.

 #### Local Area Network (LAN)
+A network that connects computer systems and devices within a small area like an office, home, or several floors in a building.

 #### Metropolitan Area Networks
+A telecommunications network that connects users and their devices in a geographical area that spans a campus or city.

 #### Wide Area Networks
+A telecommunications network that ties together large geographic regions

 ### Computer Systems
 **Centralized Processing**